 Type 1 Venetian and Mini-Blinds:

-After opening the brackets securing the headrail of the blinds, you’ll have to squeeze in the springs, flip up the headrail, push out the headrail with a screwdriver, remove the headrail cover, and then slide the headrail out.
+After opening the brackets securing the blinds’ headrail, you’ll have to squeeze in the springs, flip up the headrail, push out the headrail with a screwdriver, remove the headrail cover, and then slide the headrail out.

 Type 2 Vertical Blinds:

-You first need to remove the vertical support bars to get rid of vertical blinds.
-You can do this using your fingers or a flat head screwdriver by slightly loosening the screws holding the brackets together and then removing them from their holes.
+First, you must remove the vertical support bars to remove the vertical blinds.
+You can do this using your fingers or a flathead screwdriver by slightly loosening the screws holding the brackets together and removing them from their holes.

 Type 3 Cellular and Pleated Blinds: